ggalan87/clocks-installation/README.md

 The installation was originally set-up for the Makrovoutes festival in 2022.

 An overview of the installation is depicted in the following videos.

+## TODO:
+* Better presentation of the need for interaction
+* Initialize and control lighting sources besided sound and clocks
+* Standardize the setup such that it can be reproduced more easily
+* Enrich narration using objects, sounds, printed documents, photos etc